MicrosoftDocs/Devices-docs/surface/surface-pro-nfc.md

 As shown in the following figure, available downloads include:

-- A default lock screen with a user-friendly interface: NFC Lock Screen - with background
+- A default lock screen with a user-friendly interface: NFC Lock Screen - with background.
 - Separate black and white icons for customization.

 :::image type="content" source="images/nfc-lockscreen-example-assets.png" alt-text="Screenshot that shows available downloads of NFC Lock Screen for Surface Pro 10.":::